 The fact that our evaluation sample does come from a random selection of jobseekers registered in PES in the period of interest might raise concerns the external validity of our estimated effects.
-In this section, we recalculate our estimates using an ex-post randomized sample and analyze whether our results hold.
-For this, we generate an ex-post probabilistic sampling from the total population of beneficiaries and controls registered in PES in 2015-2017, in which a 50 percent chance of ending in the sample is assigned to everyone.
-Given that in our case answering the telephone survey is independent of the chosen sampling selection procedure, we assume that the individuals who did not reply the survey would have done it neither if a random sample was originally implemented.
+In this section, we perform two robustness checks and analyze whether our results hold: first, we recalculate our estimates using an ex-post randomized sample; and second, we estimate the impacts of PAE using inverse probability weighting (IPW).

+For the ex-post randomization, we generate an ex-post probabilistic sampling from the total population of beneficiaries and controls registered in PES in 2015-2017, in which a 50 percent chance of ending in the sample is assigned to everyone.
+Given that in our case answering the telephone survey is independent of the chosen sampling selection procedure, we assume that the individuals who did not reply to the survey would have done it neither if a random sample was originally implemented.
 Therefore, individuals who ended up being selected for the ex-post random sample and for whom we do not have information from the telephone survey are treated as a regular refusal.
 Table 5 shows the results of estimating the previous effects for individuals randomly assigned to the ex-post sample who answered the telephone survey.

-These results need to be taken carefully because differences in the composition of applicants to the different cohorts might confound with the effects of PAE over time.
+20 These results need to be taken carefully because differences in the composition of applicants to the different cohorts might confound with the effects of PAE over time.

 Results are consistent with the effects presented above.
 The effects on employment and on formal employment are 9 pp and 3 pp, respectively, and similar to the ones for the original sample (9 pp and 4pp; Table 2).
-The effect on labor income is 8 percent, which is similar to the 9 percent previously found, however, is not significant.
+The effect on labor income is 8 percent, which is similar to the 9 percent previously found, however, it is not significant.
 We also find similar heterogeneous effects, qualitatively favoring adults, those with a higher level of education and women.